paultogood/covid19Game/README.md

 Design and artwork are copyrighted/registered in Canada.

-To obtain a hard copy version of the game drop an emailito paul@toogoodphotography.com with subject line "Covid-19 The Board Game".
+To obtain a hard copy version of the game drop an email to paul@toogoodphotography.com with subject line "Covid-19 The Board Game".

 Comming soon an on-line version of the game for 2 to 4 live players.